Sage-Bionetworks/portalsDocs/articles/sharing_settings.md

 ### View permissions

-View permissions give a Synapse user the ability to see that something in Synapse exists (like a project, file, or folder).
-They can discover it using Synapse search, and it will be visible to them if included in a [view](articles/views.html).
+View permissions give a Synapse user the ability to see that something in Synapse exists (like a Project, File, or Folder).
+They can discover it using Synapse search, and it will be visible to them if included in a [View](articles/views.html).
 If there are [annotations](https://docs.synapse.org/articles/annotation_and_query.html) associated with it, they can see these as well.
-They cannot see the contents of a file, including if a preview of the file is available in the web.
+They cannot see the contents of a File, including if a preview of the file is available in the web.
 View permissions are the only permissions that can be granted to the public (anonymous users).

 ### Download permissions